salesforcecli/plugin-deploy-retrieve/messages/convert.source-behavior.md

 # flags.dry-run.description

 Doesn't modify the existing files in your project, including the "sfdx-project.json" file.
-Instead, the command lists the files that would be deleted, explains the modifications to the "sfdx-project.json" file, and outputs the resulting modifications to a new directory for review.
+Instead, the command lists the files that would be deleted, explains the modifications to the "sfdx-project.json" file, and outputs the resulting modifications to a new directory named `DRY-RUN-RESULTS` for review.

 # flags.preserve-temp-dir.summary